KenKundert/quantiphy/doc/user.rst

 assume kilograms if you lived anywhere else and assume she was a small child.
 The units are very important, and in general it is always best to keep the unit of measure with the number and present the complete value when working with quantities.
 To do otherwise invites confusion.
-Users often stumble on numbers without units as they mentally try to determine the units from context.
+Readers often stumble on numbers without units as they mentally try to determine the units from context.
 Quantity values should be treated in a manner similar to money, which is also a quantity.
 Monetary amounts are almost always given with their units (a